Burnaby Women's Counselling

 Acceptance Commitment Therapy (ACT)

-ACT can help clients accept their thoughts and feelings without trying to change them.
-It can also help individuals change their behaviour to align more closely with their values.
+ACT can help women accept their thoughts and feelings without trying to change them.
+It can also help women change their behaviour to align more closely with their values.
 For example, noticing when they feel anxious and how to cope with these feelings.

 Cognitive behavioural therapy (CBT)

-CBT can help individuals identify and challenge negative thought patterns.
-It can also help individuals challenge thinking traps.
+CBT can help women identify and challenge negative thought patterns.
+It can also help women challenge thinking traps.

 Dialectical behavioural therapy (DBT)

-DBT can help individuals with emotional regulation by learning skills to help them cope.
-It can also help individuals learn strategies to help them cope with distress.
+DBT can help women with emotional regulation by learning skills to help them cope.
+It can also help women learn strategies to help them cope with distress.

 Resources